Health care reform

 Many more Washington residents now have access to affordable health care under the Affordable Care Act.

-The Affordable Care Act (ACA) became law in 2010.
+The Affordable Care Act (ACA) became law in 2010 to increase the quality and affordability of health insurance.
 It has brought major improvements to our health care system, giving millions of Americans access to high-quality, low- or no-cost health care coverage.

 The Affordable Care Act (ACA) ensures that: